 TIPPER OF THE WEEK: LEE HAWTHORN

-This week we continue our latest feature on the Tipping Point, spotlighting the biggest and best emerging acts from across the UK.
+We continue to shine the spotlight the biggest and best emerging acts from across the UK.
 Each Monday, we ask one of our esteemed tippers to select five of their hottest tips to be featured on the site throughout the week.

 © Generator 2022 - All rights reserved.